-As advisor and member of the Blue Ridge Chapter of Ikenobo Ikebana, Emiko served as translator for visiting professors from Japan during the past five years.
+Emiko is currently President of the Blue Ridge Chapter.
+As advisor and member of the chapter, Emiko served as translator for visiting professors from Japan during the past six years.
 She regularly presents programs for the Blue Ridge Chapter and offers lessons to a growing number of students.
 Emiko led a mini study tour to Ikenobo Headquarters in Kyoto in April of 2015.

 Emiko serves as an advisor to the Ikebana International, Asheville Chapter.
 She has conducted demonstrations and workshops for North Carolina I.I. chapters in Asheville, Wilmington, Winston-Salem and Charlotte.
 She’s also presented demonstrations/workshops for chapters of Ikebana International in Atlanta, Columbia, S.C. and Detroit, MI.